Your Guide to Southern Idaho’s Winter Wonders

 Visiting the Hot Springs

 Not all of Idaho’s birds fly south for the winter.
 In fact, winter is a great time to go birding or to watch birds of prey.
 The Hagerman/Thousand Springs area for the best opportunities during the winter, when waterfowl concentrate in the area.
-Check out Banbury Springs and Tuana Gulch for the best vantage points.
+Check out Banbury Springs, Tuana Gulch, and the Hagerman Wildlife Management Area for the best vantage points.
 You’re likely to see Canada geese, mallards, common goldeneyes, ring-necked ducks, herons, egrets, and more.
+To catch a glimpse of a majestic bald eagle — or 10! — wait until the weather gets closer to zero and head toward the Westpoint Store & Café and entrance to Box Canyon Reserve near Wendell.

 Skiing isn’t the only game in town!
 Magic Mountain Resort near Twin Falls has a tubing hill pass that’s perfect for an afternoon out—or even an office field trip.
 Magic Mountain gets more than 200 inches of snow every year, which makes it a fun and affordable option for snow lovers.
 Tubing hill passes are only $15 for two hours, or $12 each for groups of more than 20 (call for reservations).
-The tubing hill is open from 10 a.m. to 4 p.m.
+Winter hours for the tubing hill are 10 a.m. to 4 p.m.
 Their ski hill and lodge are also open for business, so plan for a whole day of fun in the snow.Check out Magic Mountain Resort

 Think golfing season is over?
-Not in Southern Idaho!
+Not in Southern Idaho where you can golf even in the winter time!
 You can golf well into the winter here.
 Winter rates are in effect at Clear Lake Country Club in Buhl, River’s Edge Golf Club on the Snake River in Burley, Canyon Springs Golf Course in the Snake River Canyon in Twin Falls, 93 Golf Ranch in Jerome, the Twin Falls Municipal Golf Course, and Pleasant Valley Golf Course in Kimberly.
 With prices ranging hovering around $10-$15 for nine holes and $20-$25 for 18 holes, you’ll get a day of fun for a true bargain.Learn More

 Dining and Lodging

 Southern Idaho is home to restaurants and lodging that will help you take the chill off.
 From mom-and-pop restaurants to fine dining, and from cabins to big hotels, you can find a place to make a weekend of your winter adventure.
 Check out the Southern Idaho Tourism website for a full list of lodging options, from Twin Falls to Heyburn to Oakley and beyond.
+If B&Bs are more your speed, check out Southern Idaho’s cozy inns.
 Dine with a view of the Snake River Canyon at Elevation 486 or Canyon Crest and feast on locally-sourced food.
 Want some down-home cooking after a day of backcountry exploring?
 Check out StevO’s in Heyburn.
 Have a beer at the historic Henry’s Drift Inn in Rupert or Magic Valley Brewing in Buhl.Book a Room

 Ready to upgrade your winter?